sealsystems/node-failure/README.md

 const err = failure(42, 'Universal error.', { username: 'hugo' });
 ```

-This creates an object of type `Error` with some additional properties:
+This creates an new object of type `Error` with some additional properties:

 ```javascript
 {